ibm-cloud-docs/vmwaresolutions/vmonic/inst_comp_chart.md

 | NSX license upgrade options[^nsxv3] | Upgrade available from NSX Advanced to Enterprise. | None |
 | vSAN license editions | vSAN Advanced or Enterprise | vSAN Advanced or Enterprise |
 | Add-on services | Supported[^services] | Not supported by the automation of this solution.
 You can bring and install your own software. |
 {: caption="Table 1.
-Supported functions for vCenter Server instances and vSphere clusters" caption-side="top"}
+Supported functions for vCenter Server instances and vSphere clusters" caption-side="bottom"}

 [^automation]: According to a validated design and with verification during deployment